-Active Route Name IP Type Destination IP Address Use Gateway IP Address Gateway P Address Default Use Interface ■Note The Gateway IP Address must be within the range of the selected interface in Use Interface.
-Cancel OK
+< Add New Static Route Active Route Name IPv4 IP Type Destination IP Address Subnet Mask Use Gateway IP Address Gateway IP Address Use Interface Default Note The Gateway IP Address must be within the range of the selected interface in Use Interface.
+OK Cancel

-Figure 100 Network Setting > Routing > Static Route > Add New Static Route
+Figure 101 Network Setting > Routing > Static Route > Add New Static Route

-Table 47 Network Setting > Routing > Static Route > Add New Static Route
+Table 51 Network Setting > Routing > Static Route > Add New Static Route

 LABEL DESCRIPTION Active Click this switch to activate static route.
 Otherwise, click to disable.
 Route Name Enter a name for your static route.
-You can use up to 15 printable characters except $["], ['], [<], [>], [\land], [\$], [\mid], [\&], or [;].
-Spaces are allowed.$ ІР Туре Select between IPv4 or IPv6.
+You can use up to 15 printable characters except ["], ['], ['], [<], [>], [^], [\$], [\$], [\$], [\$], [\$], [\$], [\$], [\$ ІР Туре Select between IPv4 or IPv6.
 Compared to IPv4, IPv6 (Internet Protocol version 6), is designed to enhance IP address size and features.
 The increase in IPv6 address size to 128 bits (from the 32-bit IPv4 address) allows up to 3.4 x 1038 IP addresses.
 The Zyxel Device can use IPv4/IPv6 dual stack to connect to IPv4 and IPv6 networks, and supports IPv6 rapid deployment (6RD).
 Destination IP Address This parameter specifies the IP network address of the final destination.
 Routing is always based on network number.
 If you need to specify a route to a single host, use a subnet mask of 255.255.255.255 in the subnet mask field to force the network number to be identical to the host ID.
 Subnet Mask If you are using IPv4 and need to specify a route to a single host, use a subnet mask of 255.255.255.255 in the subnet mask field to force the network number to be identical to the host ID.
 Enter the IP subnet mask here.
+Note: This field appears only when you select IPv4 in the IP Type field.
+Prefix Length If you are using IPv6, enter the address prefix length to specify how many most significant bits in an IPv6 address compose the network address.
+Note: This field appears only when you select IPv6 in the IP Type field.
 Use Gateway IP Address The gateway is a router or switch on the same network segment as the device's LAN or WAN port.
 The gateway helps forward packets to their destinations.
 Click this switch to enable or disable the gateway IP address.
 When the switch goes to the right, the function is enabled.
 Otherwise, it is not.
-Gateway IP Address Enter the IP address of the gateway.
-User Interface You can decide if you want to forward packets to a gateway IP address (Default) or a bound interface (Cellular WAN).
-If you want to configure bound interface, choose an interface through which the traffic is sent.
-You must have the WAN interfaces already configured in the Broadband screen.
-OK Click this to save your changes.
-Cancel Click this to exit this screen without saving.